-Since Red-legged Partridge is a non-native species released in the UK for the purpose of being shot by hunters, its possible population decrease over the recent 25-year period raises no conservation concern.
-Moreover, BBS data indicate that significant increase has occurred in the UK and England since 1994.
+Since Red-legged Partridge is a non-native species released in the UK for the purpose of being shot by hunters, its long-term CBC/BBS population decrease in England raises no conservation concern.
+Significant increases shown in the UK and England during the first 10 years of BBS have been reversed during the second decade of BBS.
 PACEC 2006).
 The effects on native fauna of releases of such vast scale of this species and Watson et al. 2007).
 There has been widespread moderate decline across Europe since 1998 (PECBMS 2016a).